sanskritiG21/DevConnect/notes.md

 ### What is schema in database

+- Schema defines the structure of a document.
 - before you create the collection you need to create the schema of the database.
 - Schema is the identity for that collection documents.
 - Schema is basically, you are telling what are all the things that you have to store in the specific collection.